-For a gifted student who is performing below grade level, it is appropriate to develop a PMP.
-Accommodations and/ or interventions are to be addressed through the Gifted Educational Plan (GEP) process.
-Amended 07-01-05 and 07-01-06 b) ESE Students - Progress Monitoring Plan Process
+• For a gifted student who is performing below grade level, it is appropriate to develop a PMP through the MTSS process.
+Accommodations and/ or interventions are to be addressed through the gifted Educational Plan (EP) process.

-3. Students with Disabilities - Progress Monitoring Plan Process
+3. Students with Disabilities -Progress Monitoring Plan Process b) ESE Students - Progress Monitoring Plan Process

-A PMP must be developed for a 504 student who does not meet the district and state levels of proficiency in reading, writing, mathematics, and/ or science.
+• A PMP must be developed for a 504 student who does not meet the district and state levels of proficiency in English Language Arts, mathematics, and/ or science.

-- A student who is not meeting the school district or state requirements for proficiency in reading and math shall be covered by one of the following plans to target instruction and identify ways to improve his or her academic achievement: - A federally required student plan, such as an individual education plan, Section 1008.25 (4)(b)1, Florida Statutes; - A schoolwide system of progress monitoring for all students, Section 1008.25 (4)(b)2, Florida Statutes; or - An individualized progress monitoring plan.
-Section 1008.25 (4)(b)3, Florida Statutes - If the student's federally required plan does not address the student's deficiency in reading or mathematics as required by Florida law, then the school must address these deficits in either a schoolwide progress monitoring system or an individual progressmonitoring plan. - When an ESE student is determined to be performing below grade level in reading, writing, or mathematics, the ESE/ Regular Education Teacher should write a PMP to address the student's educational needs.
-The PMP should be developed with the involvement of the parent/ quardian.
+A student with a disability who is not meeting the school district or state requirements for proficiency in English Language Arts and math shall have his or her academic needs addressed through an Individual Educational Plan (IEP).

+- If the student's federally required plan does not address the student's deficiency in English Language Arts or mathematics as required by Florida law, then the school must address these deficits in either a schoolwide progress monitoring system or an individual progress-monitoring plan. - When an ESE student is determined to be performing below grade level in English Language Arts, writing, or mathematics, the ESE/ Regular Education Teacher should write a PMP to address the student's educational needs.
+The PMP should be developed with the involvement of the parent/ guardian.

-F. Retention
+E. Retention